6.2 Redundancy Redeployment and Retrenchment

 (a) a lump sum payment of 20 weeks salary;

-(b) an additional lump sum calculated on length of Continuous Service with the University (see table in sub clause 6.2.18(a)) with the total amount payable under this sub clause 6.2.6(a) and (b) not exceeding 72 weeks pay; and
+(b) an additional lump sum calculated on length of Continuous Service with the University (see table in subclause 6.2.15(a)); and

 (c) all entitlements for accrued annual and long service leave.

-6.2.7 All payments for voluntary redundancy will be calculated at the Staff Member's base rate of pay (excluding loadings) at the date of cessation.
+6.2.7 Payments relating to 6.2.5 (a) and (b) and 6.2.6 will be calculated at the Staff Member's ordinary rate of pay (excluding loadings) at the date of cessation.

 Redundancy, Redeployment and Retrenchment